utzl/MMM-Solarman/README.md

 Go to https://reqbin.com/curl

-Paste the below into the left window, make sure you changed (four!) the relevant sections.
+Paste the below into the left window, make sure you changed (four!) the relevant sections. (and remove the < and >)

 You can hash your password by visiting [SHA256 Online](https://emn178.github.io/online-tools/sha256.html).